Dinosaurs in Jurassic Park: Mosasaurus

 Mosasaurus appears in Jurassic World, as the first aquatic reptile in the films.
 Earlier drafts for Jurassic Park III and Jurassic Park IV (later Jurassic World) had featured the aquatic reptile Kronosaurus.
-The Mosasaurus was suggested by Trevorrow, as part of a theme-park feeding show in which park-goers watch from bleachers as the animal leaps out of a lagoon and catches its prey: a shark hanging above the water.
-The park guests are then lowered in the bleacher seats for a view of the mosasaur's aquatic habitat.
+The Mosasaurus was suggested by Trevorrow, as part of a theme-park feeding show in which guests watch from bleachers as the animal leaps out of a lagoon and catches its prey: a shark hanging above the water.
+The bleacher seats are then lowered for a view of the mosasaur's aquatic habitat.
+According to Trevorrow, the theme park expanded its method of DNA extraction beyond mosquitoes, saying, "There's iron in the blood and bones that's preserved the DNA".
+This allowed for the creature's inclusion "without having to answer the question, 'How the hell does a mosquito bite an underwater reptile?'"

-The Mosasaurus was designed to resemble the dinosaurs designed by Winston for the earlier films.
+The Mosasaurus was designed to resemble the dinosaurs created by Winston for the earlier films.
 Trevorrow said: "We made sure to give her a look and a kind of personality in the way we designed her face that recalled Stan Winston's designs for many of the other dinosaurs in this world.
 She looks like a Jurassic Park dinosaur".
-Legacy Effects developed the original design for the Mosasaurus and ILM refined it.
+Legacy Effects developed the original design and ILM refined it.
 The animators referenced crocodiles for the creature's swimming pattern.

-The Mosasaurus was originally designed as a 70 ft-long animal, but Spielberg requested that it be enlarged after seeing the initial design.
-ILM was concerned about making the animal appear too large, but the team was advised by Horner that an increased length would fit within the realm of possibility, as larger aquatic reptiles were consistently being discovered.
-The animal's length was increased to nearly 120 ft.
+The Mosasaurus was originally envisioned as a 70 ft-long animal, but Spielberg requested that it be enlarged after seeing the initial design.
+ILM was concerned about making the animal appear too large, but Horner advised the team that an increased length would fit within the realm of possibility, as larger aquatic reptiles were consistently being discovered.
+The length was increased to nearly 120 ft.
 Some criticized the Mosasaurus for appearing to be twice the size of the largest known species.
 Horner said "the size of this one is a little out of proportion, but we don't know the ultimate size of any extinct animal".
 The film inaccurately depicts the Mosasaurus with scutes along its back, a trait that was based on outdated depictions of the creature.
+Its ability to leap is also considered unlikely, as the real animal would have consumed its prey underwater.
 Audio recordings of a walrus and a beluga whale provided the Mosasaurus roars.